Souptik96/SQL-European-Soccer-Game-Analysis/Data.md

 - https://www.kaggle.com/datasets/hugomathien/soccer

 ## Data description:
-The ultimate Soccer database for data analysis and machine learning What you get:
+The ultimate Soccer database for data analysis and machine learning.
+What you get:

 - +25,000 matches
 - +10,000 players